wiverson/maven-jpackage-template/README.md

 [JavaFX](https://gist.github.com/wiverson/6c7f49819016cece906f0e8cea195ea2)
 and general [Java desktop integration](https://gist.github.com/wiverson/e9dfd73ca9a9a222b2d0a3d68ae3f129) helpful.

+### Version Numbering

+Usually you want a "marketing version" of an app as released to customers, and a "developer version" for use in internal testing.
+For example, to the end user it's just "Windows 11" but there are countless build numbers for all the different versions of Windows 11.

+The end-user value is set in the pom.xml as `app.version`.
+This value is updated to use a GitHub environment variable when the installers are run on GitHub.

+If you look in the `src/main/resources` you will see a version.txt file.
+This file has information in it that will be useful for creating a developer build UI.
+You might want to convert this to a properties file or a JSON file and display the information in your about UI.

 ### Does this work with Apple Silicon aka M1?

 Yes, although as of this writing I don't believe there are GitHub Action runners that support M1.
 But building locally